 This 19 year-old member of electronica collective Jwala pulls audiences into trap-EDM territory with his high-energy mixes.
 Kanchan’s love for Japanese pop culture and music bleeds into his artistry, creating a style distinct from anyone else in India’s trap scene.
 Kanchan blends dynamic, dubstep trap with Japanese traditional instrumentals to create rolling, cinematic soundscapes.

-Manipuri hip-hop collective The Poetic Revolution member Jay Sang’s age tends to belie his ferocity.
+Manipuri hip-hop artist Jay Sang’s age tends to belie his ferocity.
 Although just 17 years old, Sang’s crisp and confident verse delivery makes him one of the most talented Indian trap rappers on the rise.
 While he doesn’t quite have the lyrical maturity of his frequent collaborators Young God and Smogy yet, his strong foundation of rhythm and rhyme on his 2018 single “I’m Back” promises greatness.